Is Fiddling With Your CV Actually Sabotaging Your Career Change?

 Your personality + your motivations + your interests + your values + your achievements- these will lead you towards what you’re looking for in your ideal work.

-Another way to get into action is to download my free guide to ‘Finding Your Flow – The Work that Energise You’ - available at Freestyle Careers (scroll to the bottom of the page!)
+Another way to get into action is to download my free guide, ‘Discover Work that Sets You Alight’ - available here.

 Step 2: Know What You’re Looking For